 The Code reflects the policy of the Government of Canada and is framed by the principles set out in the Financial Administration Act and the Federal Accountability Act.
 It consolidates the federal government's measures on conflict of interest and anti-corruption as well as other legislative and policy requirements relating specifically to procurement.
 This Code is intended to summarize existing law; it does not change the law or its interpretation.

 By providing a single point of reference to key responsibilities and obligations, the government is making the measures easier to find and understand in light of an overall commitment to the highest standards of ethical conduct.
 The Code will be reviewed as necessary to ensure it continues to meet this objective.

 The government expects that all those involved in the procurement process will abide by the provisions of this Code.

-In Canada, fairness, openness and transparency are assured through compliance with the Financial Administration Act, the Government Contracts Regulations and Canada's international and national trade agreements, the World Trade Organization-Agreement on Government Procurement (www), the North American Free Trade Agreement (www), the Canada-Chile Free Trade Agreement, the Canada-Peru Free Trade Agreement, the Canada-Colombia Free Trade Agreement and the Agreement on Internal Trade.
+In Canada, fairness, openness and transparency are assured through compliance with the Financial Administration Act, the Government Contracts Regulations and Canada's international and national trade agreements, the World Trade Organization-Agreement on Government Procurement, the North American Free Trade Agreement, the Canada-Chile Free Trade Agreement, the Canada-Peru Free Trade Agreement, the Canada-Colombia Free Trade Agreement and the Agreement on Internal Trade.
 In addition, the government's procurement activities are also governed by land claims agreements with Canada's Aboriginal peoples.

-In addition to the legal provisions, the tenets of fairness, openness and transparency are further assured by Treasury Board policies, Public Works and Government Services Canada (PWGSC) procurement policies and the internal procedures adopted by individual government departments and agencies.
+In addition to the legal provisions, the tenets of fairness, openness and transparency are further assured by Treasury Board policies, Public Services and Procurement Canada (PSPC) procurement policies and the internal procedures adopted by individual government departments and agencies.

 A list of key relevant legislation and policies is included at the end of this Code.

-The Code of Conduct for Procurement applies to all transactions entered into by PWGSC either for their own procurements or on behalf of a client department.
+The Code of Conduct for Procurement applies to all transactions entered into by PSPC either for their own procurements or on behalf of a client department.